-The cover of the book, complete with pirate ship and scull-and-crossbones flag, will probably either confuse you or make you want to read it more.
-Truthfully, when I first picked up the book I expected a more gritty, rugged, man-up-to-Jesus, Wild-at-Heart rip-off.
-This book is anything but: Filled with humor and startling honesty, it is one of the best books on male community and discipleship I’ve read.
+The cover of the book, complete with a pirate ship and skull-and-crossbones flag, will probably either confuse you or make you want to read it more.
+Truthfully, when I first picked up the book, I expected a more gritty, rugged, man-up-to-Jesus, Wild-at-Heart rip-off.
+This book is anything but that.
+Filled with humor and startling honesty, it is one of the best books on male community and discipleship I’ve read.

 Author Nate Larkin first caught my attention in a Christianity Today cover story last year about sexual addiction in the church.
 Larkin spells out his own story of porn and prostitutes in Samson with stark honesty.
 But it becomes evident very quickly to the reader that his story of sexual addiction is really only the surface issue.
-The underlying story is one about a culture of isolation in which Nate grew up, a culture that is sadly still prevalent in our churches today—a culture that unfortunately can become a breeding ground for secret sin.
+The underlying story is one about a culture of isolation in which Nate grew up—a culture that is sadly still prevalent in our churches today and that can unfortunately become a breeding ground for secret sin.

 The beginning chapters of the book are the product of Larkin’s own long look back on his life: His upbringing, his parents, church life, and the many, many wrong turns made along the way.
 Full of life lessons, Larkin’s story models for men how they might look back on their own lives and see the breadcrumbs of God’s grace amidst temptations, sins, and painful consequences.